casey/just/README.md

 flag --flag 1
 ```

-Arguments after `--` are always treated as positional for the current recipie.
+Arguments after `--` are treated as positional for the current recipie.
+This
-This behavior recepts for the following recipie:
+behavior resets for the following recipie:

 ```console
 $ just example -- --flag